WilliamWoha/csjournal/docs/source/Semester1/PF/index.rst

 |
 | To avoid copyright issues with FAST, none of their material will be uploaded here.
 I can however reference info from it, and upload and link files that don't belong to them.
 |
-| Programming Fundamentals has 4 Total Credit Hours.
+| Programming Fundamentals is worth 4 Total Credit Hours.
 3 for Theory, and 1 for Lab.
 That means for 16 weeks, there will be 3 hours a week for Theory and 1 hour a week for Lab.
 Yes, we do three hours for Lab but that's beside the point.
 Credit Hours are counted weirdly.
 |
 | Outline for PF Theory:

 *    4 Assignments.
 Total Absolutes: 12
+*    4 or more Quizzes.
+Total Absolutes: 10
 *    1 Sessional-I. Total Absolutes: 10
 *    1 Sessional-II.
 Total Absolutes: 15
-*    4 or more Quzzes.
-Total Absolutes: 10
 *    1 Project.
 Total Absolutes: 13
 *    1 Final Exam.
 Total Absolutes: 40